CanvasLab: Canvas Forensics and Privacy Validation

-Record Canvas 2D, WebGL, and WebGL2 API calls to study tracking techniques and verify fingerprint protection.
+Record Canvas 2D, WebGL, WebGL2, and WebGPU API calls to study graphics signal collection and verify fingerprint protection.

 Prerequisites